Portfolio > Words

 Come July, and I'll be with y-.

 I never did find out what happened to my then-girlfriend.
-Her name doesn't appear in any official records of those who lost their lives during those dark times.
+Her name doesn't appear in any official records of those who lost their lives.
 Perhaps she also managed to pull through; hopefully, like so many of us, she was able to block out everything that happened and start anew.
-To not think about the past, let others with more willpower analyze our failures that almost lead to our downfall.
+To not think about the past, let others with more willpower analyze our failures that almost led to our downfall.
 To live in this placid ignorance is the only way to survive.
 Those who face the unfiltered truth are doomed to be consumed by it.
 The truth opens up a void inside you.
 An endless, bottomless void that refuses to be filled.
 Once you start to seek the truth, only new questions present themselves.
 As I walked towards the exit, the raspy voice made another announcement.

 "Clean up on aisle 6."